ArtDemocrat/MEV-Theft-Loss-Report/README.md

 * **p-value**: A small p-value (typically ≤ 0.05) suggests that the samples come from different distributions.
 If this value is less than or equal to 0.05, the difference in distributions is considered statistically significant, meaning it's unlikely the difference is due to random chance.

 If we take a look at the entire distribution, we see no evidence that RP gets better or worse bids vs non-RP validators.
+* Total number of rows being plotted between 0.001 ETH and 1000 ETH: 3043772
 * Number of 'Is RocketPool: TRUE' datapoints: 82631
 * Number of 'Is RocketPool: FALSE' datapoints: 2961141
 * :white_check_mark: K-S statistic: 0.0032768063669136316